hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 ### Pillars of an evolved mission

-I believe we can do better.
-Infra is positioned to do more than preserve and reduce.
-I offer the following pillars of an evolved mission, which we will consider further in the subsequent sections:
+I believe we can do better. ***Infra is positioned to do more than preserve and reduce.*** I offer the following pillars of an evolved mission, which we will consider further in the subsequent sections:

 - **Stability**: preserve existing products, prioritized by impact (backward-looking)
 - **Efficiency**: improve margins for new and existing products (outward-looking)
 - **Agility**: enable new products, reducing execution costs to experiment, develop, and launch (forward-looking)

+These pillars double as our taxonomy for interpreting and evaluating tech strategies.
+We include three short case studies interspersed below, unpacking each through the lens of stability, efficiency, and agility.

+### Elevating agility as a central pillar

+It's hard to argue stability and efficiency as essential pillars.
+Agility, however, in my experience, is much less rarely considered.

+I believe that's a mistake.
+In the following sections, we'll discuss insights for each pillar, and hopefully build an argument for why **agility absolutely must be a centrally-considered pillar of any infra org's mission**.

 ## :two: Corporate context